Benji918/flask-quiz-app/README.md

 Features:
 - Login and Register to give a test
-- Option to retake a test
 - View Your scores immediately
-- View the highest score by your peers
-- Add Work done by an employee for today
 - Uses SQLite for faster performance

 Known Bugs:
 - Nothing so far!

-Future Scope:
-- Build a entire site for the test taker to arrange question and marks respectively.
-- Dynamic Highest Score visibilit

 ## Built With
 - [Python](https://www.python.org/)